GoogleChrome/web.dev/src/site/content/en/secure/same-site-same-origin/index.md

 "same-site" and "same-origin" are frequently cited but often misunderstood terms.
-For example, they are mentioned in the context of page transitions, `fetch()` requests, cookies, opening popups, and embedding resources and iframes.
+For example, they are mentioned in the context of page transitions, `fetch()` requests, cookies, opening popups, embedded resources, and iframes.

 ## Origin